cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

 material which have a higher uranium enrichment than is allowable.

-For example, the flow graph below shows three suppliers (left) and two requesters (right), and the potential flows of various commodities between them.
+For example, the flow graph below shows three suppliers (left) and two requesters (right), and the potential flows of various commodities among them.
 The second consumer makes two different requests.
 Meanwhile, the second supplier can supply the commodities requested by both consumers and provides two bids accordingly.